|

 click

+here.
+To read Andrei Tarkovsky's thoughts about Film School, click here.
 Click here to read how Screenwriting is taught in a major university film program.
+For a taste

 of what other film programs are like, read the following article, which appeared